PeterC2023/business-profile-sandlines/windsurfrules.md

 The Sandlines Business Profile is a comprehensive, all-in-one business management platform designed for small businesses, solo entrepreneurs, community shops, advocacy brands, and civic startups.
 It replaces multiple SaaS platforms with a unified interface for managing sales, clients, tasks, marketing, finances, compliance, and more.

+### Core Vision
+Sandlines aims to replace legacy SaaS platforms like Salesforce, Mailchimp, Shopify, QuickBooks, LegalZoom, and more with a unified, modern, all-in-one tool built specifically for everyday business operators.
+The platform enables businesses to plug into local economies, organize support, and scale their efforts without juggling dozens of disconnected platforms.

+### User Experience Promise
+Any business can:
+1. Create an account
+2. Connect their email/Google Drive/Microsoft services
+3. Wait approximately 30 seconds
+4. Access a fully personalized business platform with:
+   - Public-facing view for customers/clients
+   - Internal management interface for all business operations

 ## Tech Stack

 ### Frontend